open-cloud/open-cloud.github.io.old/4_notes.md

 16. Remove Deployment tab from Site page.
 Add Site/Controller tab to Deployment page.

+17. Slices should not allow names that are truncated after the first underscore (i.e. "onlab_")

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.